faskowit/brain-networks-across-the-web/README.md

 ## Other (fun stuff)

 * [The Virtual Brain](https://www.thevirtualbrain.org/tvb/zwei/home) - Brain dynamics simulators based on neural mass models and other fun equations.
+* [Network Repositroy](http://networkrepository.com/index.php) - Lot's of network downloads (including brain networks), but also more fun stuff too.